What could be a better way to kick off the open-air concert season than going to a stadium gig the week summer 2018 starts?

 I can say this because I was not one of those 50,000+ people stranded that night after South West Trains decided to shut down the train station completely once the gig had finished – what a waste of what could have been a wonderful evening for so many.
 On a school night as well.
 I hope someone is deeply ashamed.

-The Rolling Stones tour continues.
+The Rolling Stones tour has finished by now.

 The Eel Pie Island Museum is located in 1-3 Richmond Road, Twickenham TW1 3AB.